prodigeni/Vivaldi/README.md

     function(1) // 1

 In functions and methods, `self` works a little differently than in Python or Ruby.
-It's not explicitly passed as an argument, but rather is implictly passed whenever called as a member of an object.
+It's not explicitly passed as an argument, but rather is implicitly passed whenever called as a member of an object.
 The following is perfectly valid:

     fn not_method(): return self.a